martinwilk/nd00333-capstone/README.md

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?
-The hyperparameter-optimized XGBoost classification model achieves a AUC_weighted metric of 0.84... .The optimal hyperparameters are listed in the table showing information about the hyperparameters being tuned above.
+The hyperparameter-optimized XGBoost classification model achieves a AUC_weighted metric of 0.84... .The optimal hyperparameters are displayed in the table showing information about the hyperparameters being tuned above.

 The model performance could be improved by choosing a deep learning model as a classifier and using Hyperdrive to tune the hyperparameters of the deep learning algorithm.
 Another interesting idea is to use another sampling strategy like RandomParameterSampling or a grid search combined with a Policy like the Bandit-Policy.
 Policies could be used to cancel runs with a smaller performance compared to the highest performance achieved during this experiment.
 The screenshot below shows the RunDetails widget which displays the state of all runs with their parameters and the performance.
 You could see that, ...